Neonsy/NeonSpace/Markdown/README.md

 ## 🎯 Project Vision

 > [!NOTE]
-> **Personal Hub**: This is my digital space where I showcase my work, share my knowledge through blog posts, and provide information about who I am.
+> **Personal Hub**: This is my digital space where I showcase my work, share my thoughts through blog posts, and provide a way to contact me.
-> It's designed to be a beautiful, modern experience that reflects my approach to web development.
+> It's designed as a reflection of myself, while also providing a modern experience.

 ### 🧠 The Knowledge Seeker's Approach